NBA Players

 How much does Draymond Green make annually?

-Green’s estimated 2024/25 season salary is $24.1 million.
+Green’s estimated salary for the 2024/25 season is $24.1 million.
 This is part of his four-year, $100 million contract, active from 2023-2027.
 The figures for his endorsement and investment income haven’t been disclosed publicly.
 However, we estimate they earn him at least $1 million/year.

 How has Draymond Green’s net worth evolved over the years?